rwuniard/udemy_langchain-stephengrider/pycode/README.md

 To use the Python script, follow these steps:

 1. Ensure you have set up your environment and installed the dependencies as described above.
+2. Go to https://platform.openai.com/settings/profile?tab=api-keys and find your api key
-2. Create a `.env` file in the root directory of your project and add your OpenAI API key:
+3. Create a `.env` file in the root directory of your project and add your OpenAI API key:
     ```env
     OPENAI_API_KEY=your_openai_api_key_here
     ```
-3. Run the Python script with the required arguments:
+4. Run the Python script with the required arguments:

     **Example:**